Absence Management: Creating a Policy That Works

 It can become difficult to manage an unauthorised leave of absence, particularly if you have a large number of employees.
 If you are unsure or want more information on how you can improve your absence policy, get in touch with one of the team.

-Croner has a team of award-winning HR consultants who are specialists in their field.
+Croner has a team of award-winning, HR professionals and consultants who are specialists in their field.
 We've been helping businesses for over 80 years and our advice line is open 365 days a year, 24 hours a day.
 Why not speak to a Croner expert on 0800 470 2827

 About the Author